lucasloisp/tyjs/README.md

 in [false, 17, "hello"]
 ```

-The values inside the array can be any imaginable, as it is parsed as a JSON
+The values inside the array can be any JSON-valid value.
-array.

 Finally, regular expressions can be used to match any value whose string
 representation matches that expression.